carpentries-incubator/genome-mining/_episodes/07-evomining.md

 ## Set EvoMining protein database
 nano cpsg.query
+Discussion what happen in this case
+Ans Is like a retro EvoMining

 ## Other resources
 To run EvoMining with a biggest centralmetabolite DB you can use [EvoMining Zenodo](https://zenodo.org/record/1219709#.YqEsFqjMLrc) data.

-To explore more EvoMining options, please explore [EvoMining wiki]()
+To explore more EvoMining options, please explore [EvoMining wiki](https://github.com/nselem/evomining/wiki)

 [ARTS](https://arts.ziemertlab.com/) is another evolutionary genome mining software with its corresponding database